-𝐖𝐚𝐭𝐞𝐫𝐢𝐧𝐠 𝐑𝐞𝐬𝐭𝐫𝐢𝐜𝐭𝐢𝐨𝐧𝐬 𝐔𝐩𝐝𝐚𝐭𝐞𝐂𝐮𝐫𝐫𝐞𝐧𝐭 𝐑𝐞𝐬𝐭𝐫𝐢𝐜𝐭𝐢𝐨𝐧𝐬: We're asking properties in WSP stick to the odd/even watering schedule.
+𝐖𝐚𝐭𝐞𝐫𝐢𝐧𝐠 𝐑𝐞𝐬𝐭𝐫𝐢𝐜𝐭𝐢𝐨𝐧𝐬 𝐔𝐩𝐝𝐚𝐭𝐞𝐂𝐮𝐫𝐫𝐞𝐧𝐭 𝐑𝐞𝐬𝐭𝐫𝐢𝐜𝐭𝐢𝐨𝐧𝐬: Properties in cities that receive their water from St. Paul Regional Water Services, including West St. Paul, are required stick to the odd/even watering schedule.
 This means if your address is an even number you can water only on even number calendar days. ex.
-If your address is 1616 Humboldt Ave, you can water on: July 22, 24, 26, etc. We're also asking everyone to limit watering to before noon or after 6pm - to minimize evaporation.𝐖𝐡𝐲 𝐖𝐞'𝐫𝐞 𝐃𝐢𝐟𝐟𝐞𝐫𝐞𝐧𝐭 𝐓𝐡𝐚𝐧 𝐌𝐚𝐧𝐲 𝐂𝐢𝐭𝐢𝐞𝐬: In West St. Paul, we get our water from St. Paul Regional Water Services.
+If your address is 1616 Humboldt Ave, you can water on: the 2nd, 4th, 6th, etc. of the month.
+Properties are also required to limit watering to before noon or after 6pm - to minimize evaporation.
+Enforcement begins August 20th.𝐖𝐡𝐲 𝐖𝐞'𝐫𝐞 𝐃𝐢𝐟𝐟𝐞𝐫𝐞𝐧𝐭 𝐓𝐡𝐚𝐧 𝐌𝐚𝐧𝐲 𝐂𝐢𝐭𝐢𝐞𝐬: In West St. Paul, we get our water from St. Paul Regional Water Services.
 We're lucky to be near the mighty Mississippi, which is where SPRWS sources the water it provides us.
 This gives us a leg up when droughts happen as we have what appears to be a near unlimited source of water to pull and treat, rather than just what's in the ground.
 However, while the river may seem unlimited, we are beginning to see some dip due to the current drought.
-We anticipate no interruption to services at this time, however we're taking steps to minimize our impact during this drought.𝐖𝐡𝐚𝐭 𝐭𝐡𝐞 𝐂𝐢𝐭𝐲 𝐢𝐬 𝐃𝐨𝐢𝐧𝐠: The City of West St. Paul is reducing watering on our fields and landscaping by at least 50% (with even larger reductions in some areas) and reducing the Harmon Park Splash Pad hours.
+We anticipate no interruption to services at this time, however we're taking steps to minimize our impact during this drought.𝐖𝐡𝐚𝐭 𝐭𝐡𝐞 𝐂𝐢𝐭𝐲 𝐢𝐬 𝐃𝐨𝐢𝐧𝐠: The City of West St. Paul is watering public property on an odd/even schedule in line with the mandates and has reduced the Harmon Park Splash Pad hours.
 Starting Thursday 7/22 and until further notice, the Harmon Park Splash Pad will be open:Monday - Friday: 10am - 4PM & 6pm - 8pmSaturday & Sunday: Noon - 8pmThank you all in advance for your cooperation as we hope for rain!
 We're in this together!